-Things have changed drastically since the onset of the Covid-19 pandemic.
-Other than having to remember to pack your mask as you leave the house, you’ve probably noticed big shifts in the business world too.
+Things have changed drastically since the Covid-19 pandemic.
+You’ve probably noticed big shifts in your corner of the business world in 2023 as well.

 Companies have had to significantly change the way they do things to survive.
 Many small businesses have struggled so much that they’ve ended up closing their doors completely.
 Collectively, we’ve learned just how valuable it is to be adaptable in the face of change.